 Substantial regional variation exists among young women who are sexually active.
 Most young women in the South East and the South South (seven in ten) who are sexually active have sex with noncohabiting partners.
 Only 19 to 25 percent of these women used a condom the last time they had sex.
 Women in the North East and the North West who have been sexually active with a noncohabiting partner are in a small minority.
 Figure 12.1 shows the distribution of young people age 15-24 with regard to sexual activity with cohabiting and noncohabiting partners.
-Nationally, most young women who are sexually active are not living with their partners.
+Nationally, most young women who are sexually active have a partner with whom they are living, while most young men who are sexually active are not living with their partners.
 On the other hand, young men who are sexually active are a smaller population than young women who are sexually active.